 After each group get everyone to comment on their presentation.
 Not only comment on content and ideas about the disease investigation but also comment on presenting style and how clearly they communicated.

-Method of assessment:
+Monitoring

 Facilitator’s observation of participants – The participant contributions to group discussion or exercises are of acceptable quality and quantity